nslavov/SCP_Center/index.md

 ## About the single-cell proteomics center

-The single-cell proteomics center located at [Northeastern University](https://www.northeastern.edu/) in Boston, MA, USA.
+The single-cell proteomics center is located at [Northeastern University](https://www.northeastern.edu/) in Boston, MA, USA.
 Questions about the center should be addressed to [Prof. Nikolai Slavov](https://coe.northeastern.edu/people/slavov-nikolai/).